rotembcohen/haaretzpass/README.md

 **Highlights:**

+- No configuration required
-- Permissions only on haaretz URLs.
-Browsing other websites would be unchanged
+- Permissions only on haaretz URLs, Browsing other websites would be unchanged
 - Easily disabled and re-enabled

 **Instructions:**